Brunom50/Android-Applications/README.md

 - Each folder in collection contains a unique project that consists of one or more Eclipse project files (if there are dependencies).
 - All apps are set to compile for JDK 1.6 Compliance
-- Each top level project folder contains a source.txt file with information on where the open source Android application was obtained
 - Each application is tested and compiled to SDK 15
 - Applications may be renamed to make naming unique/consistent/etc.
 - Source is unversioned from any version control system